 If you’re daunted by the prospect of finding users for your mobile game, your best bet is a solid marketing campaign.
 These marketing techniques will help you lay the foundations of a successful promotional campaign and get your game the attention it deserves.

 1. Identify Your Target Audience

-The first step is to find out who are the people that will like your game the most.
-Finding this group will save you a lot of time and money and stop you from pushing your game on an audience that have no interest in it.
+The first step is to find out who the people are that will like your game the most.
+Finding this group will save you a lot of time and money and stop you from pushing your game on an audience that has no interest in it.

 If you don’t know where to start, take a look at your competitors to see where they’re investing the most effort.
 Try to identify what parts of their strategy you can easily replicate and target users accordingly.